-- To ensure organizational capability through identification, development and engagement / retention of in-house key talents for possible succession to key leadership positions/ identified critical positions (defined as department heads and up) in case of resignations, retirements, re-assignments or re-organizations. - To ensure continuous implementation of business/corporate strategies through systematic transfer of business/corporate knowledge and organizational directions to the identified key talents. - 3.
+- To ensure organizational capability through identification, development and engagement / retention of in-house key talents for possible succession to key leadership positions/ identified critical positions (defined as department heads and up) in case of resignations, retirements, re-assignments or re-organizations. - 2.
+To ensure continuous implementation of business/corporate strategies through systematic transfer of business/corporate knowledge and organizational directions to the identified key talents. - 3.
 To identify candidates, and their individual capabilities and readiness levels, and provide the appropriate individual development plan for each.

 XV.
-TRANSPARENCY/COMMITMENT TO DISCLOSE MATERIAL INFORMATION137
+TRANSPARENCY/COMMITMENT TO DISCLOSE MATERIAL INFORMATION 136

-1. The Board shall commit at all times to fully disclose material information dealings.
+The Board shall commit at all times to fully disclose material information dealings.
 Further, the dealings of directors in the Bank's shares shall be disclosed within three (3) to five (5) days as follows:

 Procedure Responsible Party Timeline

 Inform the Office of the Corporate Director Within the day of purchase

 Secretary of the acquisition of RCBC

 Shares

 Inform Stock Transfer Processing Corporate Secretary Within 24 hours from receipt

 Section (STPS) through email of any of information

 additional purchase and/or disposal of

 RCBC shares and instruct STPS to

 prepare the SEC Form 23-B

-Prepare the SEC Form 23-B and STPS Within 3 days from

-forward the accomplished SEC Form transaction date

-23-B to Corporate Secretary

-137 Also see Recommendation 8.1, SEC Memorandum Circular No. 19, Series of 2016
+136 Also see Recommendation 8.1, SEC Memorandum Circular No. 19, Series of 2016

-Forward the accomplished SEC Form 23-B to the concerned Director for approval and signature.
+Prepare the SEC Form 23-B and forward the accomplished SEC Form 23-B to Corporate Secretary STPS Within 3 days from transaction date Forward the accomplished SEC Form 23-B to the concerned Director for approval and signature.
 Corporate Secretary Return the duly signed SEC Form 23-B to the Corporate Secretary Director Forward the duly signed SEC Form 23-B to STPS with instruction to file the same with SEC, PSE, and PDEx Corporate Secretary File the SEC Form 23-B with SEC and PSE STPS Within 1 day from receipt of the SEC Form 23-B from Corporate Secretary Submit the SEC Form 23-B to PDEx and submit scanned copy of the Virtual Banking and E-Commerce Division with the instruction to post to the RCBC Website STPS Immediately upon approval by PSE (must be same day)

-- 2. Transactions between related parties shall be disclosed to include the nature of the related party relationship as well as information about the transaction s and outstanding balances necessary for an understanding of the potential effect of the relationship on the financial statements. - 3.
+- 2. Transactions between related parties shall be disclosed to include the nature of the related party relationship as well as information about the transactions and outstanding balances necessary for an understanding of the potential effect of the relationship on the financial statements. - 3.
 All material information about the Bank, i.e., anything that could adversely affect share price, shall be publicly disclosed.
 Such information and/or transactions shall include, among others, earnings results, acquisition or disposal of significant assets, related party transactions, board membership changes, shareholdings of directors and officers and any changes thereto, and such material events or information which are required to be disclosed pursuant to the SRC and its Implementing Rules and Regulations.
-In the Implementary Rules and Regulations. - 4.
+Such as the such - 4.
 The governance of the Bank shall be adequately transparent to its shareholders and other stakeholders.
-140
+139

 XVI.
-STOCKHOLDERS' RIGHTS AND PROTECTION OF MINORITY STOCKHOLDERS' INTERESTS141
+STOCKHOLDERS' RIGHTS AND PROTECTION OF MINORITY STOCKHOLDERS' INTERESTS 140

-- 1. The Board shall respect the rights of the stockholders as provided for in the Corporation Code, namely:
+- The Board shall respect the rights of the stockholders as provided for in the Corporation Code, namely:

 - i.
 Right to vote on all matters that require their consent or approval;

 - ii.
 Right to inspect the books and records of the Bank;

 - iii.
 Right to information;

 - iv.
 Right to dividends; and

 - v.
 Appraisal right.

 - 2. Voting Right

-138 Also see Recommendation 8.3, SEC Memorandum Circular No. 19, Series of 2016
+137 Also see Recommendation 8.3, SEC Memorandum Circular No. 19, Series of 2016